Genentech/gReLU/README.md

 ```shell
 pip install gReLU
 ```
+Typical installation time including all dependencies is under 10 minutes.

 To train or use transformer models containing flash attention layers, [flash-attn](https://github.com/Dao-AILab/flash-attention) needs to be installed first:
 ```shell